tiagospeckart/tiagospeckart/README.md

 ## 💼 Top Projects

-- [geekscript-backend](https://github.com/tiagospeckart/geekscript-backend): A prototype of a backend server that manages a REST API for an e-commerce platform
+- [geekscript-backend](https://github.com/tiagospeckart/geekscript-backend): This project is a prototype of a backend server that manages a REST API for an e-commerce platform about geek products.
+It was built with Node.js and Express, utilizing a MySQL database with Sequelize ORM.
+In this project, I implemented and documented with Swagger various API endpoints to handle product, user, and order management.

+## 🚀 Developing

+- [RavinProject](https://github.com/RavinProject): A Java-based restaurant management system.
+Currently supports CRUD operations for customers and employees.
+Uses MVCS pattern and other object-oriented programming concepts.
+In the near future it'll be integrated with Spring, PostgreSQL and Angular.

 ## 📫 Get in Touch: